Gardening

 It’s unclear who ultimately provided the idea for the secret weapon that would lead to victory (there was a lot of incoming intel to sort through), but whoever you are, you deserve a medal.

-The secret weapon: fishing line.
 Yes, fishing line.
-15-30 pound test, invisible fishing line to be exact which you may already have at home or you can buy now via Amazon.
+15-30 pound test, invisible fishing line to be exact (which you may already have or you can buy now via Amazon).

 How to hang fishing line to deter deer

 A graphic to show you how to hang fishing line to deter deer.
-Video further below!
+A second line hung at 2′ can also help, especially with younger deer.
+See video below!

-Then suddenly, something right in front of them that they hadn’t detected brushes against their fur.
+Then suddenly, something right in front of them that they hadn’t detected (the fishing line) brushes against their fur.
 What the heck – run Bambi, run!

 And that’s it.

 Your garden plants have been saved and the memory of the frightening encounter is etched into the deer’s memory.
-You emerge from your house in the morning to a clear and glorious view of victory.
+You emerge from your house in the morning to a clear and glorious view of victory – no deer damage!
+(If this happens to you, please thank my dad!)

-We can thank our neighbor for this one… He has a ton of grandkids who kept tearing down his fishing line, so deer were ravaging his roses and other plants.
+We can thank our neighbor for this one… His grandkids kept tearing down his fishing line (which was otherwise working), so deer started ravaging his roses and other plants.

-He heard about and tried Bobbex, an all-natural deer deterrent spray.
-Bobbex contains smell and taste deterrents that keep deer away – and it’s very long-lasting even in wet climates like ours.
+He then tried Bobbex, an all-natural deer deterrent spray.
+Bobbex contains strong smell and taste deterrents that keep deer away – and it’s very long-lasting even in wet climates like ours.

 Bobbex deer repellent spray landscape beds

-How to use Bobbex in ornamental and edible garden beds and landscapes.
+How to use Bobbex or other spray deer repellents in ornamental and edible garden beds and landscapes.

-Should you spray Bobbex directly on your edible plants?
+Should you spray deer deterrents directly on your edible plants?
 No. But you could spray it around them as depicted in the image above.

 If you have edible garden beds you’re trying to protect and you’re not worried about aesthetics, you can use fabric row cover to protect your plants from deer.